maxng07/SG_Weather_GO/prototype/prototype.md

 Rain Gauge Station -  South Buona Vista Road - Current Measurement - mm/5min: 2
 2019-12-02 14:55:00 +0800 +08
 ```
+Release 2.0, make use of Haversine Formulae to calculate distance based on Coordinates (Latitutde and Longitude).
+This workaround town areas to station mapping where the author does not have enough local knowledge and may be hard to pinpoint with Google-Map.
+With a Mathematical method using Haversine, it can compare and display all Rain Gauge Stations within the user defined radius distance.
+All Rain Gauge Stations within distance can be correlated and displayed.

 Dataset used for correlations:
 1. Mapping for correlation - stations.json